casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/return-values-tutorial.md

 ## Contract Code {#return-contract-code}

-For example, if we create a contract to accept and keep a record of donations, we would use `runtime::ret()` to define the results that should be passed nto the caller as per the following:
+For example, if we create a contract to accept and keep a record of donations, we would use `runtime::ret()` to define the results that should be passed to the caller as per the following:

 ```rust